hey-mako/botkit-fb-quick-reply/readme.md

 # botkit-fb-quick-reply [![Build Status](https://travis-ci.com/mako-ai/botkit-fb-quick-reply.svg?branch=master)](https://travis-ci.com/mako-ai/botkit-fb-quick-reply)

-> A botkit middleware to handle Facebook Messenger quick reply in an intuitive manner
+> A Botkit middleware to handle Facebook Messenger's quick reply in an intuitive manner

-Using this middleware allows you can now listen on quick reply payload instead of quick reply labels/text, allowing it to act similar to a postback.
+Using this [Botkit](https://github.com/howdyai/botkit) middleware allows your controller to "listen" on Facebook Messenger quick reply payloads instead of the quick reply label/text.
 In addition, it also supports backwards compatibility to prevent breaking any existing code.

 The message object is updated to the following:
 ```js